CopterExpress/clover/docs/en/gcs_bridge.md

 ![QGroundControl TCP connection](../assets/bridge_tcp.png)

-Then choose "Clever" from the list of connections, and click "Connect".
+Then choose "Clover" from the list of connections, and click "Connect".

 UDP bridge (with automated connection)
 ---